The Shoemaker’s Son

 If you read Part One of the story of the shoemaker’s son, which can be accessed the London Overlooked website by following this link, you will remember that the central character is a boy by the name of Robert Collier.
 We can discover a great deal about Robert through the journals of Martin Ware, a teacher at the Brunswick Street Ragged School, and through the letters he himself wrote in later years, and the picture that emerges is of a struggle against poverty on the one hand and family discord on the other.
 Robert’s two older brothers were troubled lads who both spent time in jail, and looming over these unhappy lives was a father who was given to outbreaks of violent anger.

-In fact a few days later Ware learnt that Collier had gone in search of Robert, and had found him at the house of a Mrs Reed, whose son William was also a pupil at the Brunswick Street school.
-He had taken the boy home with him, but not before he had noticed that eight or nine boys belonging to the Shoeblack Society were in the house playing cards and dominoes.
-This may seem to us to be a harmless way of passing the time, but Ware would have thought differently, and he would have assumed that the boys were gambling.
-And probably he would have been right, for he noted in his journal that a few days previously Robert had lost four shillings, which he had saved to buy shirts.
+In fact a few days later Ware learnt that Collier had gone in search of Robert and had found him at the house of a Mrs Reed, whose son, William, was also a pupil at the Brunswick Street school.
+He had taken his son home with him, but not before noticing that eight or nine boys belonging to the Shoeblack Society were in the house playing cards and dominoes.
+This may seem to us to be a harmless way of passing the time, but Ware would have seen it differently and no doubt assumed that the boys were gambling.
+And probably he would have been right, for he noted in his journal that a few days previously Robert had lost four shillings he had saved to buy shirts.
 Ware was not amused: gambling did not sit happily with his stern Christian principles.

-Ware decided that he had to pay Robert’s father another visit, and on arriving at 20 Brighton Street he assured Collier that he had not put Robert up to it, and then asked if he really objected to the boy’s decision to go to sea.
-Collier vehemently refused to give his consent, using what Ware described as the “most violent and abusive language” to denigrate not only his sons, whose behaviour he considered to be beyond the pale, but also their late mother.
+Ware decided that he had to pay Robert’s father another visit, and, on arriving at 20 Brighton Street, he assured Collier that he had not put Robert up to it and asked if he really objected to the boy’s decision to go to sea.
+Collier vehemently refused to give his consent, using what Ware described as the ‘most violent and abusive language’ to denigrate not only his sons, whose behaviour he considered to be beyond the pale, but also their late mother.
 While this was going on, Harry was standing in the room, listening to his father’s unbridled attack on his family.